-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs

-How can you get information about your drug costs
+How can you get information about your drug costs if you're receiving "Extra Help" with your Part D prescription drug costs?

-Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are eligible for MassHealth Standard (Medicaid), you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
 Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs does not apply to you.
-We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Member Services and ask for the "LIS Rider."
+We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the "Low Income Subsidy Rider" or the LIS Rider", which tells you about your drug coverage.
+If you don't have this insert, please call Member Services and ask for the LIS Rider.
 (Phone numbers for Member Services are printed on the back cover of this document.)